24 Ways to Use Chia Seeds for Weight Loss

 With that in mind, it seems like we should all make an effort to make our meals a bit more satiating with the help of the almighty chia seed!
-From chia pudding to chia-infused nut butter and everything in between, here are 23 great ways to incorporate them into your daily diet.
-And if you love this, then you'll love our 25 Ways to Lose Weight with Oatmeal, too!
+From chia pudding to chia-infused nut butter and everything in between, here are 23 great ways to incorporate them into your daily diet and start using the power of chia seeds for weight loss.

 Pour Some Into Your Detox Water

 For some extra nutrition, spoon some chia seeds into your favorite detox water.
 If you're looking for something that's a bit sweet—but still healthy—create a concoction called chia fresca by combining 1 cup of water with 1 tablespoon of chia seeds, 2 tablespoons of fresh lemon or lime juice, and 2 teaspoons of honey.
 Let the seeds soak overnight before slurping it all down.

 Olive oil and spices are commonly used to amp up the taste of baked sweet potatoes.
 Almond butter, bananas, and chia seeds?
 Not so much.
 But Monique of Ambitious Kitchen loves this off-the-beaten-track combination on her orange spuds.
 Snag her breakfast recipe to find out how to pull together her signature morning meal.

 We love to smear nut butter onto slices of apples and bananas because it makes for the perfect filling snack.
 Take yours to the next level by sprinkling some crunchy chia seeds on top of the spread.